madhusudanabburu/madhusudanabburu.github.io/docs/src/guide/notebooks/README.md

 # Diabetes Risk Prediction

 ## Launch a Jupyter Notebook
-Let's launch a Jupyter notebook as shown below and also ensure that we have sufficient CPU cores to run some of the algorithms like RandomForestClassifier.
+Let's launch a Jupyter notebook **diabetesmgmt** as shown below and also ensure that we have sufficient CPU cores to run some of the algorithms like RandomForestClassifier.
 I had to increase the minimum CPU count to 4 and maximum count to 8.
 Also the memory for this pod had to be increased from minimum 2Gi to maximum 4Gi

 ![Image from images folder](~@source/images/notebooks/kubeflow_diabetes_notebook.png)